sharp119/ai-research-explorer/README.md

 ## 🔄 Data Management

 Content is loaded from a structured JSON database, allowing for easy updates and extensions without changing the codebase.
+User progress and saved resources are stored in localStorage for persistence between sessions.

 ## 📝 License